Regulators waive $200M fine on PG&E for causing deadly fires

 Although PG&E will no longer have to pay any money into California’s general fund, it’s still being punished by regulators in the form of nearly $1.9 billion that it won’t be able to collect through higher electricity rates and other fees passed on to the roughly 16 million people who rely on the nation’s largest utility for power.

-Regulators also are placing restrictions that will force some of the $425 million in tax savings that the utility may realize from the $1.9 billion penalty to be passed along to its customers instead of funneled to its shareholders.
+Regulators also are restricting some of the $425 million in tax savings the utility may realize from the $1.9 billion penalty, requiring it to be passed along to customers instead of funneled to its shareholders.

-The turbulence could make it more difficult for PG&E to raise money it needs to pay $25.5 billion in settlements reached in its bankruptcy case, including a $13.5 billion fund being set up for wildfire victims.
-Rechtschaffen concluded that imposing the $200 million fine would either risk siphoning money away from the victims or prevent PG&E from getting out of bankruptcy.
+The turbulence could make it more difficult for PG&E to raise money it needs to pay $25.5 billion in bankruptcy settlements, including a $13.5 billion fund set up for wildfire victims.
+Rechtschaffen concluded the $200 million fine would either risk siphoning money away from the victims or prevent PG&E from getting out of bankruptcy.

-Before voting in favor of suspending the $200 million, Rechtschaffen lashed out at PG&E for contending the penalty was unjustified at the same time it was negotiating an agreement to plead guilty to 84 felony counts of involuntary manslaughter for a 2018 wildfire that nearly destroyed the town of Paradise.
+Before voting to suspend the fine, Rechtschaffen lashed out at PG&E for contending the penalty was unjustified at the same time it was negotiating an agreement to plead guilty to 84 felony counts of involuntary manslaughter for a 2018 wildfire that nearly destroyed the town of Paradise.
 PG&E is paying a $4 million fine in Butte County for those crimes.

 Citing PG&E’s admission of guilt for the Butte County fire, Rechtschaffen called PG&E’s appeal of the $200 million fine “deeply disappointing” and “disingenuous.”

-PG&E had no comment about Rechtschaffen’s rebuke but said it remains “deeply sorry” for causing the wildfires.
-“We share the same objectives as the commission and other state leaders — namely in reducing the risk of wildfire in our communities, even in a rapidly changing environment,” the company said.
+PG&E had no comment on Rechtschaffen’s rebuke but said it remains “deeply sorry” for causing the wildfires.
+“We share the same objectives as the commission and other state leaders — namely in reducing the risk of wildfire in our communities, even in a rapidly changing environment,” the company said in a statement.

-While its successfully avoided paying the $200 million to California, PG&E has continued to run up huge legal bills and other bankruptcy costs that are expected to exceed $1.6 billion by the time the case is over.
+Despite avoiding the $200 million payment to the state of California, PG&E has continued to run up legal bills and other bankruptcy costs that are expected to exceed $1.6 billion.

 To get out of bankruptcy, PG&E needs the approval of a federal judge and state regulators.
-Before voting to suspend the fine, the Public Utilities Commission heard more than a hour of public comments mostly objecting to perceived shortcomings in PG&E’s bankruptcy plan.
+Before voting to suspend the fine, the commission heard more than a hour of public comments mostly objecting to perceived shortcomings in PG&E’s bankruptcy plan.

-The Public Utilities Commission is scheduled to vote on an administrative law judge’s recommendation to approve PG&E’s bankruptcy plan on May 21.
+The Public Utilities Commission is scheduled to vote on PG&E’s bankruptcy plan May 21.

 For local, national, and breaking news, and to get weather alerts, download our FREE mobile app from the Apple App Store or the Google Play Store.